-Right now, Malaysian Prime Minister Najib Razak is embroiled in a corruption scandal so massive, it will make you nostalgic for the days when politicians were dumped over one too many helicopter flights or an expensive bottle of wine.
+Right now, Malaysia's prime minister Najib Razak is embroiled in a corruption scandal so massive, it will make you nostalgic for the days when politicians were dumped over one too many helicopter flights or an expensive bottle of wine.

-Razak allegedly funneled public money from the country's future fund into his personal bank account to the tune of $638 million.
-There are other allegations too—darker but less concrete—of bribery and extortion to the murder of a young woman.
+It's alleged that PM Najib funnelled public money from the country's future fund into his personal bank account to the tune of AU$847 million.
+There are other allegations too, darker but less concrete, from bribery and extortion to the murder of a young woman.
 Under normal circumstances, this would be enough to topple a country's leader.
 But this is Malaysia—a country plagued by political corruption, where press freedom remains dismally low.

-That's why few Malaysians were surprised when the country's attorney general cleared Razak of any corruption in January 2016.
+That's why few Malaysians were surprised when the country's attorney-general cleared Najib of any corruption in January 2016.
 Instead, the official line is that the unexplained hundreds of millions flowing into the prime minister's account was a donation from the Saudi royal family.
-Many Malaysians don't believe this for a second—pointing out the former attorney general, who first launched the investigation, was removed by Najib.
+Many Malaysians don't believe this for a second—pointing out the former attorney-general, who first launched the investigation, was removed by Najib.

 Enter Fahmi Reza, a Malaysian artist whose political art has been getting him in trouble for decades.
-Reza's latest work, a giant clownish take on Razak's face, went viral throughout southeast Asia and has become the icon for an anti-corruption push in Malaysia.
-VICE sat down with Reza to talk about going up against the most powerful man in his country, getting arrested, and Kuala Lumpur's DIY punk scene.
+Fahmi's latest work, a giant clownish take on Najib's face, went viral throughout South East Asia, and has become the icon for an anti-corruption push in Malaysia.
+VICE sat down with Fahmi to talk about going up against the most powerful man in your country, getting arrested, and Kuala Lumpur's DIY punk scene:

-VICE: Tell me about your poster of Malaysian Prime Minister Najib Razak as a clown.
+VICE: Hey Fahmi, tell me about your poster of the Malaysian Prime Minister Najib Razak as a clown.
 I'm seeing it everywhere on Twitter.

 Fahmi Reza: The original clown-faced Najib Razak artwork was my reaction to two issues.
-First, to the news that the Malaysian attorney general cleared Najib of any corruption relating to the long-running financial scandal, absolving him from all wrongdoing.
-The level of absurdity that the government used to cover up the scandal and corruption is astounding.
+First, to the news that the Malaysian Attorney-General cleared Najib of any corruption relating to the long-running financial scandal, absolving Najib from all wrongdoing.
+The level of absurdity that the government used to cover-up the scandal and corruption is astounding.

 I heard the police got in touch with you just three hours after you released the first poster of the prime minister.
 Did they really tweet at you?